SURYAKANTSHARMA/CountryPicker/README.md

 carthage update --platform iOS
 ```

+This will have Carthage:
+- Fetch the source code for CountryPicker from Github
+- Compile the source code into a framework for you to use

-once Carthage finishes building your dependencies, you need to add them to your project.
+once Carthage finishes building, you need to add the framework to your project.

 In Xcode: